 Summer Associate FAQs

-- What should I expect from my experience?
+- What should I expect from my summer associate experience?

-- What can I expect with a remote/virtual summer associate assignment at RAND?
+- What can I expect with a hybrid summer associate assignment at RAND?

 - There are several positions that match my background and interests.
 Should I apply to all relevant positions?